danshev/nifi-Send-Push-Notification/README.md

 After NiFi restarts and you've added the processor to your canvas ...

- - Apple Identifier (ex: com.example.app-id)
+ - Create / configure an instance of the Apple Push Notification Connection Service
    - Filepath to your p12 certificate
    - Certificate file password
    - Apple APNs endpoint (Development / Production)
+ - Apple Identifier (ex: com.example.app-id)
  - Device (or 'push') token to which to send
  - How you want to build the JSON to be pushed